Pinkerton R. Vaughn: Biography

 Vaughn returned home to Pennsylvania after he was discharged, and secured work as a brakeman with a trolley company in Philadelphia.
-On May 18, 1865, he married Elizabeth A. Getty (1840–1903) in Philadelphia.
+On May 18, 1865, he married Elizabeth A. Getty in Philadelphia.
 A native of New Jersey, she was a daughter of Andrew and Ann Getty.
-Their only child, Pinkerton Ross Vaughn, Jr. (1866–1913), was born in February 1866.
+Their only child, Pinkerton Ross Vaughn Jr., was born in February 1866.
 On August 22, 1866, Vaughn was severely injured in a trolley car accident and died later that day.
-He was laid to rest at Philadelphia's Laurel Hill Cemetery on August 27.
+He was interred at Philadelphia's Laurel Hill Cemetery on August 27.
 The West Chester Village Record reported on his death as follows:

 Fatal Accident - On Wednesday, the 22nd, while the 3d stock train on the Penna. rail road was going east, one of the brakemen named Pinkerton R. Vaughn, was struck on the head by an overhead Bridge west of City Avenue, causing death in about 40 minutes.
 He was 25 years old and leaves a wife and one child.
 He was buried from his late residence 32d and Bearing st. West Philadelphia.
 Mr. Vaughn served all through the war in the navy and received a medal of honor from the War Department for bravery while in action.
 It seems hard that he should meet so untimely a death.
 M.S.
 Chalfount of West Chester was the conductor on the train.
 The parents of the deceased reside at Downingtown.

-Vaughn's widow, Elizabeth, died in Camden, New Jersey on December 26, 1903.
-She was laid to rest beside her deceased husband at the Laurel Hill Cemetery in Philadelphia.
-Pinkerton Ross Vaughn, Jr. died from tuberculosis at the Almshouse Hospital in Blackwood, New Jersey, on December 24, 1913, at the age of 47.
-He was laid to rest in the same cemetery.